What kind of "complexity" is dual to holographic complexity?

 \subsection{Path-integral formula and triangle inequality}

-In this subsection, we compute the complexity for pure states by the path integral formulation.
-Suppose that $|\psi_0\rangle$ is a normalized initial state, $|\psi(t)\rangle$ is a target state and the time evolution is given by a time evolution operator $\hat{U}(t)$.
-Without loss of generality, we may consider a quantum mechanics case and assume that the configuration space is one dimensional.
-The Feynman propagator reads
+Here, we compute the complexity by using the path integral formulation.
+Let us take a normalized initial state $|\psi_0\rangle$, a target state $|\psi(t)\rangle$ and a time evolution operator $\hat{U}(t)$.
+We may consider a one dimensional quantum mechanical system without loss of generality and the Feynman propagator yields